Borrowing Library Materials

 Photocopies can be dropped off at the circulation desk or put in the library mailbox.

-- Searching Novanet
+- Searching the Novanet book catalogue

-- Searching the research databases
+- Searching the online article databases

-- Citing in Chicago Style
+- Citing in Chicago Manual of Style

 Please contact Robert Martel to book an instruction session.